wujieyun/Emu_report/README.md

-# Emu report
+# Emu Report

-A demo report for Emu full-length 16s ONT analysis.
-It is used for demo only.
+This repository presents a demo report generated from Emu full-length 16S rRNA analysis using Oxford Nanopore Technologies (ONT) data.
+The analysis and report generation were performed using in-house pipelines developed by the author for use at Auckland Genomics.